clemsonciti/palmetto-documentation/pages/documentation/owners.md

 4. Request access for external collaborators (unaffiliated with Clemson University) to purchased compute resource

+For more information about condominium model and purchasing Palmetto nodes, including Palmetto nodes on grants please contact
+<hpc-admin@clemson.edu>.

 ### Condominium model

 In the condo model model, faculty/staff purchase "pre-emption" units,